aboutcode-org/scancode-toolkit/README.rst

-ScanCode is a suite of utilities used to scan a codebase for license, copyright and other interesting information that can be discovered in files.
+ScanCode is a suite of utilities used to scan a codebase for license, copyright, and other interesting information that can be discovered in files.

-A typical software project often reuses hundreds of thirdparty components.
+A typical software project often reuses hundreds of third-party components.
 License and origin information is often scattered and not easy to find:
 ScanCode discovers this data for you.